Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 ## Login
 ####POST
-A Post request with a JSON Object with the email and password of the user that wants to login.
+A Post request with form urlencoded data for with the email and password of the user that wants to login.
 ```javascript
 {
 		"email_id":string,